 Making the base

-To make the base I used a recycled coffee table which was 1150mm x 600mm.
-It came with legs which I cut down to 10cm to lift the base off the floor.
-When we have heavy rain the water comes over the gutters and I don’t want the house getting wet.
+To make the base, I used a recycled coffee table measuring 1150mm x 600mm.
+The table already had legs, which I cut down to 10cm to lift the base off the ground.
+This way, when we get heavy rain and water flows over the gutters, the dog house stays dry.

 Cutting the sides